pjvds/born2code.net/_posts/2013-05-19-jump-faster-with-autojump.md

     10  /Users/pjvds/dev/getting-started-ruby/src
     10  /Users/pjvds/dev/getting-started-python/src

-The `10` in fron of both lines is the weight of the directories.
-They both have the same weight because they where visited once.
+The `10` in front of both lines is the weight of the directories.
+They now have both the same weight because they are both visited once.
 Now when one of the directories is visited again the weight will get updated.

     cd ~/dev/getting-started-python/src